 Currently, there are no upcoming scheduled sessions.
-Click here to learn more about the topics covered in this training.
 Contact Shelly Young for additional information, including information on CEU availability or scheduling training at your facility.

 The North Central Texas Chapter presents five major education programs each year, four of which are caregiver seminars.

 - The Alzheimer's Association hosts the Alzheimer's Association Caregiver Seminar in Fort Worth and Waco in the fall and in Abilene and Wichita Falls in the spring.
 Geared toward professional health care providers as well as family caregivers, the Caregiver Seminars offer presentations by knowledgeable and engaging professionals in the field of dementia care and always receive glowing reviews from attendees.